IPASTAT.CONF(5) IPASTAT.CONF(5)

 This parameter should not be placed in any section.

-Included files must be owned by the user, who run ipa(8) and must not
+Included files must be owned by the user who run ipastat(8) and must

-be writable for group and other users.
-If files are included with the
+not be writable for group and other users.
+If files are included with

-help of the include_files parameter, then a directory in this parameter
+the help of the include_files parameter, then a directory specified in

 Examples: